jj1bdx/airspy-fmradion/README.md

 * FM Filter coefficients are listed under `doc/filter-design-fm`
 * FM unused filter coefficients are listed under `doc/filter-design-fm/not-used`
 * DiscriminatorEqualizer IF range: 200kHz - 1MHz (nyquist: 100kHz - 500kHz)
-* -90dB IF filter width: +- approx. 188kHz for RTL-SDR and AirSpy R2 / Mini, +- approx. 138kHz for AirSpy HF+
+* -90dB IF filter width: +- approx. 200kHz for RTL-SDR and AirSpy R2 / Mini, +- approx. 138kHz for AirSpy HF+
-* <0.01dB IF filter width: at least +-75kHz for all receivers
+* <0.01dB IF filter width: minimum +-75kHz for all receivers

 ### For AM